 Be reassuring and point out choices.
 Break big problems into smaller, more manageable problems.
+Try to make the situation seem less serious than it is.

 Accept criticism in a positive way.
 When a complaint might be true, use statements like "You are probably right" or "It was my fault."
 If the criticism seems unwarranted, ask clarifying questions.